 For those who cannot say with absolute clarity what the big question is, an audit may be required.
 Just like any other strategy, having a good understanding of the situation starts with identifying and surveying your main stakeholders.
-The Said Business School did just that and started with categorising its key players into six key categories, each with different skills, needs and purpose:
+The Said Business School did just that and started with categorising its key players into six key categories, each with different skills, needs and purposes:

-- The C-Suite
+- The C-suite

 - The leadership team

 - The people managers

 It’s easy to see how each group would have varied, sometimes even conflicting, sets of requirements.
 But how do you go about finding out what each of these groups needs and wants from their employer?
 A great example is The Said Business School, whose HR team conducted a company-wide staff survey, which allowed the organisation to truly understand its employees’ views of what constitutes a great place to work.

 Before setting anything in motion, it’s important to determine how you will measure the success of your talent management strategy.
 Before you get going, ask yourself: ‘How will we know it worked?’
 Are you hoping to see lower churn rates?
 Or better retention amongst new starters?
 How can you measure staff wellbeing?
 Establishing measurable goals should be one of the first steps when considering a revamp of your talent management approach.
 No talent management initiative can be effective without regular review points and small, incremental adjustments along the way.

 The important thing is to keep going and course correct along the way, using the data and insights gathered.For more information on the right KPIs to use, have a look at our ultimate list of HR metrics.

 A great policy never lives in a drawer.
 Before rolling out any new initiatives, take a moment to audit the communications channels available to you.
 Which will have the most impact?
 How can you reach each of the audiences you’ve identified previously?
 Make sure you also determine the most efficient ways for employees to provide feedback on the changes you are implementing as part of your talent management efforts.